rsirosh/KenSciExternalDemo/README.md

-# KenSciExternalDemo
+# KenSci External Demo
-Code for demo for KSA
+Code for external demo KSA for showcasing Length of Stay Prediction